Between fire and custom: A study of Indian cremation practices on the Island of the Gods (Bali)

 Authors

-• Sarita Nandmehar Deputy Director of the Migration and Diaspora Institute based in New Delhi, India
+• Sarita Nandmehar Deputy Director of the Migration and Diaspora Institute based in New Delhi, India; Deputy Head and Assistant Professor at Nusa Putra University, Sukabumi, Indonesia

 • I Ketut Wardana Hindu State University of I Gusti Bagus Sugriwa, Denpasar, Bali, 80237, Indonesia

-• Ni Luh Gede Wariati Hindu State University of I Gusti Bagus Sugriwa, Denpasar, Bali, 80237, Angola
+• Ni Luh Gede Wariati Hindu State University of I Gusti Bagus Sugriwa, Denpasar, Bali, 80237, Indonesia

 DOI: